(Last Updated On: April 12, 2021)

 THIRD, as you see what is now the wardrobe that represents your personal style, your midlife fashion, notice the one element that stands out.

 Some might call it your trademark or signature look.
 There is most likely something that is a bit more dramatic, or colorful, or puts the finishing touch on your style statement consistently.
-This is part of finding your personal style and it’s an important point.
+This is part of learning how to find your own style and it’s an important point.

 Here are some examples: